-- ✓ Thoroughly clean and prepare the Marblesheen as per the EPOTEC Application Notes, making sure all loose or drummy material is removed. - ✓ Allow Marblesheen to dry out. - ✓ Any larger holes may be filled first with Just to Ezy to slightly below adjoining surface, with a roughish surface finish and allow to cure at least 24 hours. - ✓ Ensure all areas to be covered are free of loose material, dust, dirt and algae. - ✓ Apply Davco Ultraprime onto bottom of any holes, depressions to aid in adhesion.
-Do not over wet or flood, as will affect the curing of the SE -7.
-Over coat within 24 hours. - ✓ Mix Davelastic with equal parts of clean water. - ✓ Then place 1/3 Litre of this diluted Davelastic, into a bucket and add about 1 Kg of SE -7, while mixing.
+- ✓ Thoroughly clean and prepare the Marblesheen making sure all loose or drummy material is removed. - ✓ Allow Marblesheen to dry out. - ✓ Any larger holes may be filled first with Just to Ezy to slightly below adjoining surface, with a roughish surface finish and allow to cure at least 24 hours. - ✓ Ensure all areas to be covered are free of loose material, dust, dirt and algae. - ✓ Apply Davco Ultraprime onto bottom of any holes, depressions to aid in adhesion.
+Do not over wet or flood, as will affect the curing of the SMP EVO.
+Over coat within 24 hours. - ✓ Mix Davelastic, 1 part, with 3 parts of clean water - ✓ Then place 1/3 Litre of this diluted Davelastic, into a bucket and add about 1 Kg of SMP EVO, while mixing, to creamy consistency.

-- ✓ OR 20kgs SE -7 with 6 litres of the diluted Davelastic, and mixing well as you add powder to liquid. - ✓ Once mixed to a smooth paste, Stand for 5 mins, remix and knife or trowel into holes, depressions, to slightly over fill.
+- ✓ OR 20kgs SMP EVO with 5 litres of the diluted Davelastic and mixing well as you add powder to liquid to creamy consistency. - ✓ Once mixed to a smooth paste, Stand for 5 mins, remix and knife or trowel into holes, depressions, to slightly over fill.
 Max thickness 10 mm or so per layer.
-Use within 2 hours at 20 C. - ✓ If more than 10 mm thick, make in 2 layers and leave first layer surface rough and let cure overnight. - ✓ Use sponge on final surface whilst still moist to smooth out and reduce need for sanding. - ✓ Allow to cure overnight and then sand back by hand or medium speed orbital sander and 40 - 60 grit paper. - ✓ Then overcoat 24 72 hours, with EPOTEC as per rest of pool.
+Use within 2 hours at 20 C. - ✓ If more than 10 mm thick, make in 2 layers and leave first layer surface rough and let cure overnight. - ✓ Use sponge on final surface whilst still moist to smooth out and reduce need for sanding. - ✓ Allow to cure overnight and then sand back by hand or medium speed orbital sander and 40 - 60 grit paper. - ✓ Then overcoat 24 72 hours, with V790 as per rest of pool.